balogsun/SeunB-mentoring-docs/CICD/CICD.md

 It offers a detailed approach to installing and configuring essential tools for setting up Kubernetes and integrating it with CI/CD on a Windows/Desktop environment.
 You'll find step-by-step instructions for setting up Chocolatey, Docker, Git, Minikube, kubectl, CircleCI, and ArgoCD.
 By following these steps, you’ll establish a robust development workflow that leverages these tools effectively while minimizing cloud costs

-**Prerequisites: Create accounts for below websites if you dont already have one.**
+**Prerequisites: Create accounts on the following websites if you don’t already have them:**

-- GitHub or GitLab account
+- GitHub or GitLab
-- Docker Hub account
+- Docker Hub
-- CircleCI account
+- CircleCI

 ## **Install Chocolatey for Windows**